Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsubsection{Failure mode: Style misunderstandings due to the multiplicity of meanings in text.}

-As mentioned in the previous section, the model interpreted Baroque and Neoclassicist styles through the lens of decor, architecture, and sculpture, generating motifs from Baroque furniture and Neoclassical architecture and sculpture as opposed to Baroque and Neoclassical painting.
+As mentioned in the previous section, the model interpreted Baroque and Neoclassical styles through the lens of decor, architecture, and sculpture, generating motifs from Baroque furniture and Neoclassical architecture and sculpture as opposed to Baroque and Neoclassical painting.

 Many of the styles that performed the most poorly from the annotations were misunderstood by VQGAN+CLIP in some dimension.
 For example, dark academia, a social media aesthetic captured by a romanticized, Gothic approach to esoteric motifs often returned generations that contained components of a cartoon character under dramatic lighting.
-One possible explanation is that the model was influenced by another popular entity on the Internet that also involved the word 'academia'--the anime My Hero Academia (the characters emerging in many of those generations shared a distinct green hair color).
+One possible explanation is that the model was influenced by another popular entity on the Internet that also involved the word 'academia'--the anime \textit{My Hero Academia} (the characters emerging in many of those generations shared a distinct green hair color).

-Another case was the style of mola, a Latin American folk art form from Latin American with a vividly saturated color palette and heavily stylized characterization of subjects.
+Another case was the style of mola, a Latin American folk art form from Latin America with a vividly saturated color palette and heavily stylized characterization of subjects.
 Mola the art style was misinterpreted as mola, a species of fish.
-All generations of mola had a predominantly blue color palette that evoked something aquatic, and many of the subjects were blended to look like fish ("see man in the mola style" and a a man in the mola style in Figure \ref{fig:bad}).
-A potential cause for understanding mola as a fish species first and foremost could be attributed to the bias towards animal species from ImageNet1000, a significant subset of which were animal species.
+All generations of mola had a predominantly blue color palette that evoked something aquatic, and many of the subjects were blended to look like fish ("see man in the mola style" in \autoref{fig:bad}).
+A potential cause for understanding mola as a fish species could be attributed to the bias towards animal species from ImageNet1000, a significant subset of which were animal species.
 However, the mola that were represented also were not photorealistic but rendered in a stylized form.
-The generations for mola as well as dark academia capture how VQGAN+CLIP generations are influenced by multiple interpretations of the style keywords.

-Misunderstandings could also arise from multiple parsings of the prompt.
+These examples represent how conflicting interpretations of a prompt can lead to misinterpretation within the generated image.
+Misunderstandings could also arise from different \textit{parsings} of the prompt.
 For example, take the action painting art style, which is meant to refer to artists who painted dynamically using random drips and splatters.
 When the model generated for "a man" or "woman" in the action painting style, it created a generation that implied a \textit{man in action} or a \textit{woman in action}.